Representing Molecules with Algebraic Data Types: Beyond SMILES and SELFIES: Conclusion

 To demonstrate the ADT and how it can be extended, we explored group based properties of molecular symmetry.
 We also showed integration of the ADT with probabilistic programming, showing that the ADT can be appropriately used for Bayesian inference, and that machine learning processes can operate directly on the program or grammar itself, without the need for external context or to encode the representation to other formats.

 The ADT presented was not intended to be a definitive representation, but a valuable representational concept for cheminformaticians.
-Nevertheless the ADT offers a powerful and flexible alternative to existing string-based representations like SMILES and SELFIES, for the representation of, manipulation of, and reasoning about molecular structures in cheminformatics.
+Nevertheless, the ADT provides a structured alternative to string-first formats (e.g., SMILES/SELFIES) for representing, transforming, and validating molecular structures, particularly in workflows that benefit from explicit invariants and compositional operations.